Cyber Insurance

 Recognition

-Cybercrime is reported in Australia every six minutes on average.
-For small businesses, the cost of a single incident can run into tens of thousands of dollars, and that's before you factor in the disruption, reputational damage, and time spent recovering.
+In its 2024-25 Annual Cyber Threat Report, the Australian Signals Directorate recorded a cybercrime report in Australia around every six minutes on average.
+For small businesses, the cost of a single incident can run into tens of thousands of dollars.

-We help clients assess whether the cyber cover they have is still fit for purpose.
-Often businesses start with a cyber extension on an existing policy, which can work for a while.
+Often businesses start with a cyber extension on an existing policy.
 But as you grow, handle more data, or rely more heavily on digital systems, a standalone cyber policy usually makes more sense.

 POLICY COMPARISON